 There is no such thing as a bad idea.
 That phrase was created not because it’s true, but it’s the mindset we should all employ.
 It’s not just up to the business owners to create new ideas which could potentially save a business.
 We can all get creative and have our vision of the future.
-So let your team know that you are open to listen to their ideas.
+So let your remote workers know that you are open to listen to their ideas.
 It’s not a sign that you don’t have any of your own, but you’re showing that you value their opinions.
 Feeling heard is an important part of creating a company culture that is motivated to achieve the best possible results.

 Ensure They Have The Equipment They Need

 There is nothing worse than working on a slow computer with plodding internet speeds.
 Most of us invest our money in different ways, so not everyone at home will have the same standard of office equipment.

 During the first month of UK Lockdown, it was almost impossible to source a decent webcam without paying a large upfront cost.
 Due to the vast amount of new remote workers.

 Ask your team if they have everything they need to work remotely, and if there is a need, ensure they have everything they need.

 Just like slow equipment can slow down production, it can slow ourselves down as a result.
 Removing an unnecessary equipment battle will help your team move forwards.

 We all work differently, and we can see this now more than ever with the current crisis removing ourselves from the normal office environment.
 There are plenty of mistakes we make every day that stunts our productivity.